limine-bootloader/limine/PROTOCOL.md

 kernels using formats not supported by the bootloader, or using flat binaries, *must* provide a Executable Layout Feature (see below).

-Compliant bootloader must support at least the ELF 64-bit executable format.
+Compliant bootloaders must support at least the ELF 64-bit executable format.

 ## Features